wwwehr/nearai/docs/index.md

-# Near AI
+# Near AI: Building a Truly Open AI

-See the [Near AI website](https://near.ai) for more on how we will achieve _Open Source and User-owned AGI._.

-# ⚠️ Warning: Alpha software

-NearAI is alpha software.
-This means that it is not yet ready for production use.
+Welcome!
+The [Near AI](https://near.ai) project is a toolkit to help build, measure, and deploy AI systems focused on [agents](agents.md).

+Driven by one of the minds to **TensorFlow** and the **Transformer Architecture**, with NEAR AI, your data is yours, and your AI works for your.
+No compromises on privacy or ownership.

+!!! warning "Alpha"

+    Near AI is currently on its alpha stage.
 We are actively working on improving the software and would love your help.

     If you would like to help build our future, please see our [contributing guide](contributing.md).

-# About

-The NearAI project is a toolkit to help build, measure, and deploy AI systems focused on [agents](agents.md).
+---

-<iframe width="240" height="120" src="https://www.youtube.com/embed/q2nhgj9q2PU" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="49%" height="auto" src="https://www.youtube.com/embed/q2nhgj9q2PU" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
-<iframe width="240" height="120" src="https://www.youtube.com/embed/fqPRXxj3AoI" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="49%" height="auto" src="https://www.youtube.com/embed/fqPRXxj3AoI" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 NearAI consists of: